apache/pulsar/site2/docs/functions-debug.md

 localRunner.start(true);
 ```

 So you can debug functions using an IDE easily.
-You can set breakpoints and manually step through a function to debug with real data.
+Set breakpoints and manually step through a function to debug with real data.

 The following example illustrates how to programmatically launch a function in localrun mode.